 Let me start by saying that Landyachtz overall is really one of the best longboard brands out there.
-They produces highest quality boards.
+They produce highest quality boards.
 Landyachtz Switch is no exception.
 The deck is made of 9 plys of maple, it is 40 inches long and 10 inches wide – perfect for a bigger rider.
 The deck also has a dropped platform so it is very stable to ride on.
 Because it is a drop through deck you will not have a risk of a wheelbite.

-This board comes with Bear Grizzly 852 trucks are well-rounded, durable and valued in the longboarding community.
+This board comes with Bear Grizzly 852 trucks which are well-rounded, durable and valued in the longboarding community.
 The set also comes with Hawgs Mini Monster 78a wheels which will hold good for a heavier rider and BON Abec 7 bearings which are a standard choice for quite a few boards.

 The only thing you might want to upgrade for this board is the bearings – for starting out the factory set will be ok.
 But if you want to go even faster, you will most likely have to check out other top bearings in the market like Bones Red and Zealous.